bencheeorg/statistex/README.md

 # Statistex [![Build Status](https://travis-ci.org/bencheeorg/statistex.svg?branch=master)](https://travis-ci.org/bencheeorg/statistex) [![Coverage Status](https://coveralls.io/repos/github/bencheeorg/statistex/badge.svg?branch=master)](https://coveralls.io/github/bencheeorg/statistex?branch=master)

-Statistex helps you do common statistics calculations.
+Statistex helps you do common statistics calculations and to explore a data set.
 It focusses on two things:

-* providing you a `statistics/2` function that just computes all statistics it knows for a given data set, reusing previously already made calculation to not compute something again (for instance standard deviation needs the average, so it first computes the average and then passes it on): `Statistex.statistics(samples)`
+* providing you a `statistics/2` function that just **computes all statistics it knows for a data set**, reusing previously made calculations to not compute something again (for instance standard deviation needs the average, so it first computes the average and then passes it on): `Statistex.statistics(samples)`
-* give you the opportunity to also pass known values to functions so that it doesn't need to compute more than it absolutely needs to: `Statistex.standard_deviation(samples, average: computed_average)`
+* gives you the opportunity to **pass known values to functions** so that it doesn't need to compute more than it absolutely needs to: `Statistex.standard_deviation(samples, average: computed_average)`

 ## Installation